frederic-perez/AmE-dictionary/data/dictionary.md

 __rector__
 __recumbent__ _adj_ :three::hammer:
 __recurse__ _v_ /ri-KUHRS/
+__recusal__ _n_ /rɪˈkjuːzəl/ The withdrawal of a judge from a legal case.
-__recuse__ _v_ :two: /rih-KYOOZ/ Recuse means “to disqualify (oneself) as judge in a particular case.”
+__recuse__ _vt_ :four: /rih-KYOOZ/ Recuse means “to disqualify (oneself) as judge in a particular case.”
 More broadly, it can also mean “to remove (oneself) from participation to avoid a conflict of interest.” _The judge decided to recuse herself from the case due to the nature of her relationship with the plaintiff’s family._
 __recycler__ _n_ _Joe admitted stealing the copper and taking it to a recycler to get cash for it._
 __Red Brigade__
 __Red Crescent__ _n_ A national branch of or the emblem of the Red Cross Society in a Muslim country.